w3c/wai-media-intro/source/accessible-media/index.html.erb.md

   - The Education and Outreach Working Group (<a href="https://www.w3.org/WAI/EO/">EOWG</a>)
 support: Developed with support from the <a href="https://www.w3.org/WAI/WCAGTA/">U.S. Access Board, WCAG TA Project</a>
 ---
-Captions and audio descriptions make online media accessible to people with disabilities.
-This tutorial will demonstrate how to add captions and audio descriptions to online media.
-In addition to captions and audio descriptions, other techniques, such as transcripts and foreign-language subtitles are available to ensure more accessible media.
+Captions, audio descriptions and transcripts make online media accessible to people with disabilities.
+This tutorial will demonstrate how to add captions, audio descriptions and transcripts to video and audio clips.
+Other accessibility approaches, such as the inclusion of foreign-language subtitles, are also described.

 -   [**Captions**](production-captions.html) provide a text version of the video’s dialogue, narration, or other spoken words.
 They are synchronized with the program audio and